 If you’re looking for even sweeter deals, head to the as-is section.
 While you might have to do a little digging, everything in this section is full of new items in opened boxes, or barely-used product with minor scratches or dents.
 Insiders say to shop this section on a Monday as most people make returns over the weekend.

-Keep an eye out for the bright yellow last chance tags
+Keep an eye out for the bright yellow Low Price tags

 Weekday mornings are the best time to shop

 This might go without saying but don’t expect IKEA to be quiet on a weekend.
-Sources say that weekday mornings, especially Tuesday, Wednesday, and Thursdays, are the best time to shop if you’re looking for a stress-free shopping experience.
+Sources say that weekday mornings, especially Tuesdays, Wednesdays, and Thursdays, are the best time to shop if you’re looking for a stress-free shopping experience.

 Product tags tell you much more than just the price

-Pay close attention to an items price tag.
-In addition to (obviously) telling you how much it costs, the tag will also tell you product’s size, colour, material, measurements, features, and its location in the warehouse.
+Pay close attention to an item’s price tag.
+In addition to (obviously) telling you how much it costs, the tag will also tell you the product’s size, colour, material, measurements, features, and location in the warehouse.

 If you’re in a hurry, start your shopping at the exit